Dniester Pumped Storage Power Station: Background

-As part of the Dniester Hydro Power Complex, the pumped storage power station (PSP) was planned in the 1970s along with two dams (Dniester I & II) and a nuclear power plant.
-In 1983, Dniester II, a dam which creates the PSP's lower reservoir, was completed.
-The PSP was approved by 1988 and construction began that same year.
+As part of the Dniester Hydro Power Complex, the pumped storage power station (PSPS) was planned in the 1970s along with two dams (Dniester I & II) and a nuclear power plant.
+In 1983, Dniester II, a dam which creates the PSPS's lower reservoir, was completed.
+The PSPS was approved by 1988 and construction began that same year.
 Three years later in 1991 though, construction was suspended due to a funding fallout from the dissolution of the Soviet Union.
 The project was re-approved in 1993 and construction commenced again in 2001.
 Project costs increased due to the poor state of the existing facilities which were not maintained while the project was suspended.
 On December 22, 2009, the PSP's first generator was commissioned.
 The second generator was commissioned in December 2013.
 The third generator was commissioned on 21 December 2015.
-Fourth generator was commissioned in July 2021.
+Fourth generator was commissioned in December 2021.

 Ukraine's problems funding the project have been compounded by controversy surrounding the project's transparency and impacts on the environment and water flow to Moldova downstream.
 Ukraine had sought funding from the World Bank who, in 2007, only funded US$29.6 million towards the PSP's electrical transmission system.
 Industry experts believe Ukraine will be able to complete the project independently.
 The power station is expected to be fully operational in 2020s.